 We typically breed 1-2 litters per year.
 Because of the strict breeding standards for the breed, you can be sure that your langhaar will hunt, be a loving part of the family, and look nice doing it.
 Our breeding priority is to produce superior gundogs with cooperative demeanors.
 We aim to produce dogs that even a first-time owner can train and handle.
 Our dogs want to please you and training them should be easy.
 We keep in close contact with our puppy buyers and assist in training/testing when possible.
 We do this so we can have a good idea of what we are producing.

 The DL-GNA has very strict breeding standards that we adhere to.
 Before any dog can be bred, he/she must pass a VJP (natural ability test) and a HZP (advanced hunting test).
 Most of these tests are held through JGV-USA (www.jgv-usa.org) and the Verein Deutsch Drahthaar-Group North America (VDD-GNA, www.vdd-gna.org).
 Langhaars must also have a team of breed judges rate the dog's type, coat, conformation, and temperament.
+Deutsch Langhaars are also required to be marked as loud on furred game and pass a hardness test by dispatching a furred predator.
 Finally the hips must be evaluated by Dr. med. vet.
 Tellhelm at the Chirurgische Veterinary Clinic in Frankfurt and be rated as A, B, or C. To recap, before Deutsch Langhaars can be bred (and subsequently have their litters registered), they must have: